LLuthfiY/SimpleMangaReaderUWP/insight.md

-UWP ( universal windows platform ) is platform that based on WIndowss runtime API ( WinRT API), its different from wpf ( windows presentation foundation ) that based on .NET framework and .NETCORE, so i cannot use method from .NET, aslo UWP has more strictly permission when compared with WPF, i cannot use some basic method from basic c# like getFiles(), Directory.Delete() etc. or it will make my app crashed, it makes me have to learn UWP documentation.
+UWP ( universal windows platform ) is platform that based on WIndowss runtime API ( WinRT API), its different from wpf ( windows presentation foundation ) that based on .NET framework and .NETCORE, so i cannot use method from .NET, aslo UWP has more strictly permission when compared with WPF, i cannot use some basic method from basic c# like getFiles(), Directory.Delete() etc. or it will make my app crashed, that makes me need to learn UWP documentation.

 #### so why i choose to make an UWP program instead of WPF?
 - first, it's new for me.